timonla/timonla.github.io/_posts/2021-07-30-bike-packing-setup.md

 # Tailfin rack - the good and the bad

-While I am amazed by the Tailfin rack and trunk top bag, I have found some issues, which tailfin can improve on.
+The short version is that I am amazed by the Tailfin rack and trunk top bag.
+I found some issues and room for improvement with the system, which I describe in detail below.
+However, even with these issues, I would buy the combination again any day.

+The long version I split my review into different topics and layout the positive and negative aspects for each of them.

 ## Packing